theasianpianist/htemplate/README.md

 HTemplate: An HTML Templating Tool
 ==================================

 HTemplate provides a fast and easy way to manage your HTML pages and make broad changes across your entire site.
-It allows you to have one central template from which you build all pages on your website (or some, if you want to have more than one template).
+It allows you to have one central template from which you build all pages on your website (or multiple templates, if you want to have more than one standard design).

 USAGE
 -----